saparya04/Plant-health-analysis-app/README.md

 - The PDF is **downloadable**

 ## 🖥️ Frontend Integration
 The frontend is served from the `public` directory.
-Modify `public/index.html` and `public/output.css` for UI customization.
+Modify `public/index.html` for UI customization.

 ## 🤝 Contributing
 1. Fork the repository